 Leslie’s answers to questions taken from the DOSPERT risk-taking assessment are described below.
-The questions cover social, recreational, and financial risk, which are the domains that correlate relatively strongly with entrepreneurship.
+The questions cover social, recreational, and financial risk, which are the domains that correlate strongly with entrepreneurship.

-Risk-Taking Self Assessment
+Risk-Taking Self Check

-Case: Leslie Bowen, PhD, Part 2
+Case: Leslie Bowen, PhD

 Description: 41-year-old Leslie Bowen is an associate professor and neuroscientist with an idea for a product made using a novel approach to laboratory-grown neurons with potential clinical applications.
 She thinks it will be marketable.

 Scenario, Part 2: In this scenario, Leslie self-evaluates her risk-taking tendencies by answering questions from the Domain Specific Entrepreneurial Risk-Taking scale (DOSPERT) (Blais & Weber, 2006).
 The questions ask if you would engage in the described activity or behavior in various situations.

-|Admitting that your tastes are different from those of a friend.
-(S)|||
+|Admitting that your tastes are different from those of a friend (S)|||

-|Going camping in the wilderness.
-(R)|
+|Going camping in the wilderness (R)|

-|Betting a day’s income at the horse races.
-(F)|
+|Betting a day’s income at the horse races (F)|

-|Investing 10% of your annual income in a moderate growth mutual fund.
-(F)|
+|Investing 10% of your annual income in a moderate growth mutual fund (F)|

-|Disagreeing with an authority figure on a major issue.
-(S)|
+|Disagreeing with an authority figure on a major issue (S)|

-|Betting a day’s income at a high-stakes poker game.
-(F)|
+|Betting a day’s income at a high-stakes poker game (F)|

-|Investing 5% of your annual income in a very speculative stock.
-(F)|
+|Investing 5% of your annual income in a very speculative stock (F)|

-|Going whitewater rafting at high water in the spring.
-(R)|
+|Going whitewater rafting at high water in the spring (R)|

 |Betting a day’s income on the outcome of a sporting event (F)|

-|Investing 10% of your annual income in a new business venture.
-(F)|
+|Investing 10% of your annual income in a new business venture (F)|

-|Taking a skydiving class.
-(R)|
+|Taking a skydiving class (R)|

-|Choosing a career that you truly enjoy over a more secure one.
-(S)|
+|Choosing a career that you truly enjoy over a more secure one (S)|

-|Speaking your mind about an unpopular issue in a meeting at work.
-(S)|
+|Speaking your mind about an unpopular issue in a meeting at work (S)|

-|Bungee jumping off a tall bridge.
-(R)|
+|Bungee jumping off a tall bridge (R)|

-|Piloting a small plane.
-(R)|
+|Piloting a small plane (R)|

-|Moving to a city far away from your extended family.
-(S)|
+|Moving to a city far away from your extended family (S)|

-|Starting a new career in your mid-thirties.
-(S)|
+|Starting a new career in your mid-thirties (S)|

 - Recreational risk: 3.8 out of 7 (Mean for entrepreneurs is 3.8)

-- Financial risk: 2.5 out of 7 (Mean for entrepreneurs 3.5)
+- Financial risk: 2.5 out of 7 (Mean for entrepreneurs is 3.5)

 (Blais & Weber, 2006; Curry, 2014)

-Discussion of Leslie’s DOSPERT (Risk-Taking Assessment) Results
+Discussion of Leslie’s Risk-Taking Assessment Results

-Scenario: Laila Robinson, from the Technology Transfer Office, and Leslie have a follow-up video call after Laila reviews Leslie’s results:
+Scenario: Laila Robinson, from the Technology Transfer Office, and Leslie have a follow-up video call after Laila reviews Leslie’s results.

 Hello.
 We can review your risk-taking profile and use it to look at some ways you can use your results to your benefit.

 Your risk-taking survey results show that your likelihood of engaging in risk depends upon the type of risk.
 That’s true for most people.
-Your score for Social risk-taking is your strongest
+Your score for social risk-taking is your strongest.

 Does this mean I’m not cut out for entrepreneurship?